Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Solving non-consistency via randomization

 \section{Solving non-consistency via randomization}

-We have seen in \cref{sec:no_free_lunch} that \CBPA\ algorithms inherently induce a transformation of the data distribution by asymptotically rejecting all samples that are in $\dataset \setminus A_r$.
+We have seen in \cref{sec:no_free_lunch} that \CBPA\ algorithms inherently transform the data distribution by asymptotically rejecting all samples in $\dataset \setminus A_r$.
 These algorithms are prone to inconsistency; the transformation of the data distribution translates to a distortion of the loss landscape, potentially leading to a deterioration of the generalization error.
-This effect is exacerbated for smaller compression ratios $r$ as the acceptance region becomes arbitrarily small and concentrated. \\ To alleviate this problem, we propose to resort to \emph{Calibration Protocols} to retain information from the previously discarded region $\dataset \setminus A_r.$ The calibration protocols can be thought of as wrapper modules that can be applied on top of any \CBPA\ algorithm to mitigate or solve the consistency issue (see \cref{fig:cp_chart} for a graphical illustration).
-These procedures split the data budget $rn$ into two parts: the first part, allocated for the \textit{signal}, leverages the knowledge from the \CBPA\ and its score function $g$.
+This effect is exacerbated for smaller compression ratios $r$ as the acceptance region becomes arbitrarily small and concentrated.

+With this in mind, one can design practical solutions to mitigate the problem.
+For illustration, we propose to resort to a \emph{Calibration Protocol} to retain information from the previously discarded region $\dataset \setminus A_r.$ The calibration protocols can be thought of as wrapper modules that can be applied on top of any \CBPA\ algorithm to solve the consistency issue through randomization (see \cref{fig:cp_chart} for a graphical illustration).
+Specifically, we split the data budget $rn$ into two parts: the first part, allocated for the \textit{signal}, leverages the knowledge from the \CBPA\ and its score function $g$.
 The second part, allocated for \textit{exploration}, accounts for the discarded region and consists of a subset of the rejected points, selected uniformly at random.
 In other words, we write $ r = r_{signal} + r_{exploration}.$ With standard \CBPA\ procedures, $r_{exploration} = 0.$ We define $\alpha = \frac{r_{signal}}{r}$ the proportion of signal in the overall budget.
 Accordingly, the set of retained points can be expressed as

-where $\bar \palg$ denotes the calibrated version of $\palg$, and the indices `s' and `e' refer to signal and exploration respectively.

-In this section, we propose two calibration protocols: an exact method, in the sense that it makes any \CBPA\ consistent, and an approximate one.